Flip-flops: Design and custom

 The modern flip-flop has a straightforward design, consisting of a thin sole with two straps running in a Y shape from the sides of the foot to the gap between the big toe and the one beside it.
 Flip-flops are made from a wide variety of materials, as were the ancient thong sandals.
-The modern sandals are made of more modern materials, such as rubber, foam, plastic, leather, suede, and even fabric.
+The modern sandals are made of more modern materials, such as rubber, foam, plastic (and such as PVC, EVA and TPE), leather, suede, and even fabric.
 Flip-flops made of polyurethane have caused some environmental concerns; because polyurethane is a number 7 resin, they can't be easily discarded, and they persist in landfills for a very long time.
 In response to these concerns, some companies have begun selling flip-flops made from recycled rubber, such as that from used bicycle tires, or even hemp, and some offer a recycling program for used flip flops.